France Travel Planner by Tom Brosnahan & Jane Fisher Electrical Power Strip in France

 If you're like most travelers on a trip to France, you've got several electronic devices to charge each day.

-Your French hotel room may have only one electrical outlet, and that in an inconvenient place.
-Usually there are more outlets than one, and they aren't all behind the bed, so if you have a plug adapter you can charge one device.
+A budget or old-fashioned French hotel room may have only one electrical outlet, and that in an inconvenient place.
+Usually there are more outlets than one, even if some are behind the bed.

 But wait...you've got several electronic devices to charge!